HariniB-21/19CS301-Module2/README.md

 ### Register No - 212222020008
 ### Name - Harini B

-# EX: 2.1 ITERATIVE STATEMENTS
+# ExNo: 2.1 ITERATIVE STATEMENTS
 ### Aim: To write Python Program to print numbers  range from M to N (including M and N values)
 ### Algorithm: